hammerdirt-analyst/iqals/README.md

 !!
 Make sure to read the use case for each template or notebook !!

+#### The \_summary notebook:

+Reports the incidence of any object nationally and regionally.
+Allows the selection of one lake and date range for a drill down analysis.
+Provides the following charts and data:

+1. Survey results and explanatory variables
+2. Geographic scope of all surveys
+3. Cumualtive distribution of surveys and % of total
+4. Summary table of object identification rates per lake
+5. Definition and identification of significant values
+6. Geo location of significant events

+Based off the template.
+You need to supply your own .shp files if you change geographic center of analysis.
+The narrative is not automated.
+This may take a few hours to complete.

 **Syncing of geo data and economic data** as new survey locations get added, there is a delay between when the explanatory vairiables are extracted.
 For now this gets updated weekly.

 #### Comment utiliser ce reposioire :